 The first four weeks of the course will be taught online.
 Students and instructors will meet in a virtual classroom conducting readings and discussions almost as they would in a classroom at Ave Maria.
 Online participation will require a computer equipped with a web camera.
 This format will enable students to participate while living at home and perhaps even while pursuing summer employment.

-In Rome students will use a unique electronic textbook designed and written by AMU Classics Faculty.
-To access this iBook, students are strongly encouraged to acquire a suitable device: iPad Air ($499), iPad 2 ($349 refurbished), iPad Mini with retina display ($399), or iPad Mini ($299).
-(To see a copy of last year’s iBook course reader, download the file linked here to an Apple desktop machine, iPad or iPad Mini.)
+In Rome students will use a unique electronic textbook designed and written by Dr. Yarbrough.
+To access this reader, students are strongly encouraged to have with them a mobile electronic device such as an iPad, iPhone, Kindle, or any number of Android tablets and phones.
 These devices allow students to take notes (typed or via audio recording); to take photographs and video of sites visited; to store maps and itineraries; to carry electronically otherwise bulky Latin dictionaries and Italian phrasebooks; and to communicate (via WiFi) with family and friends at home.

 Cost & Travel

 The total price for 8 credits of tuition, 10 nights’ lodging in Rome, all meals, admission to all sites, museums, and tours, transportation in Rome, and the iBook Course Reader is $3995.
 Students are responsible for their own airfare.
-Students who would like to fly from Miami with Dr. Dinan and Dr. Yarbrough should contact Dr. Dinan by Friday, January 24.
+Students who would like to fly direct from Miami to Rome on Alitalia with Dr. Yarbrough should contact Dr. Yarbrough by Friday, January 23.
 All other students are responsible for their own travel arrangements to and from Rome.

 Lodging in Rome

-An application, available for download here, should be sent to email@example.com by December 6, 2013.
-A non-refundable deposit of $850, payable to “Ave Maria University,” is due by January 4, 2014 to Andrew Dinan, 5050 Ave Maria Blvd., Ave Maria, FL 34142.
-Interested students are invited to visit our webpage for more information and photos from last year’s trip.
+An application, available for download here, should be sent to firstname.lastname@example.org by December 5, 2014.
+Students who have been accepted should send a non-refundable deposit of $850, payable to “Ave Maria University,” to Dr. Joseph Yarbrough, 5050 Ave Maria Blvd., Ave Maria, FL 34142 before January 5, 2015.

-Tuesday, June 10 – Ianiculum & churches in Trastevere
+Wednesday, June 10 – land in Rome; Ianiculum & churches in Trastevere

-Thursday, July 3 – submission of term paper
+Friday, July 3 – submission of term paper and final exam due